 As the numbness lessens, the pain and frustration a bereaved grandparent experiences may become more intense.
 It has been said that grief truly begins when the shock has worn off.
 As grandparents begin to fully feel the extent of their pain, they may feel overwhelmed with sadness, anger, guilt, regret and questions of why.
 It can be helpful to seek the support of others who have experienced a similar loss who can provide a safe place to share feelings and offer encouragement.

 Some depression is a normal part of the grieving process, yet it may feel so overwhelming to bereaved grandparents that they fear they are going crazy.
 Bereaved grandparents may also experience additional stress concerning the emotional and mental wellbeing of their own child who is grieving.
-Friends may burden them further by voicing their concern in this respect.
-Occasional thoughts of suicide are not abnormal when experiencing intense grief, but a focus on this aspect indicates professional support and counseling is needed.
+If the depression does not appear to lessen over time, you may want to talk with a qualified professional who can determine how best to help you.

 Grief and the Family